Heroes-of-Lowhelm/MINTING_POOL/README.md

 ## Heroes NFT Contract
 - This contract is built on the ZRC6 contract.
+- 1* ~ 3* Heroes Summons and 3* ~ 5* Heroes Summons are here by assigning is_high_level (Boolen Type)param
-- The generated NFT's traits(name, level, unit type) are determined from the Random Number.
+- The generated NFT's traits(name, level) are determined from the Random Number.

-- Determining Algorithm is like below.
-If randomNumber % 100 < 80 then it's level 3
-If randomNumber %199 < 98 then it's level 4
-Else it's level 5
-If NFT's level is 3 then
-If randomNumber % 3 == 0 then it's Gui Ping
-If randomNumber % 3 == 1 then it's Calix
-If randomNumber % 3 == 2 then it's Mia
+## DL Heroes NFT Contract
+- This contract is built on the ZRC6 contract.
+- The generated NFT's trait (name, level) are determined from the Random Number.

+## Gears NFT Contract
+- This contract is built on the ZRC6 contract
+- After minting, it gets NFT's (name, level, mainstat, substats) trait from GearsTrait contract.

+## Gears Trait Contract
+- This contract returns NFT's trait based on the assigned random number.
+-
 ...

 ## Steps to deploy
 - Deploy Oracle Contract

-- Set env variables of Oracle Client (Oracle Contract address is needed)
+- Set env variables of Oracle Client (Oracle Contract address is needed) and then run it on VPS

 - Deploy Heroes NFT Contract with name, symbol, owner address ...

-    ** GasLimit - 60000
+    ** GasLimit - 40000

     ** Gas Price - 2000000000

+- Deploy DL Heroes NFT Contract with name, symbol, owner address ...

+    ** GasLimit - 40000

+    ** Gas Price - 2000000000

+- Deploy Gears Trait contract

+    ** Gas Limit - 8000

+    ** Gas Price - 4000000000

+- Deploy Gears NFT contract with name, symbol, owner address ...

+  ** GasLimit - 40000

+  ** Gas Price - 2000000000

+  ** Set GearTrait contract address

 - Deploy Minting Contract

+  ** Set HeroesNFT Contract address

+  ** Set DLHeroesNFT Contract address

-    ** Set NFT Contract address
+  ** Set GearsNFT Contract address

   ** Set Oracle Contract address

-- Heroes NFT contract configuration
+- NFT contracts configuration

-  ** Call Unpause() transition

   ** Call AddMinter(minter: ByStr20) transition with the Minting Contract address to allow for it to Mint tokens
-- Run Oracle Client